 "The route meanders along a peaceful green corridor a world away from distractions of the modern world.
 The towpath is grassed almost the whole way and the views change constantly as the river winds through farmland, woodland and a cliff-lined valley.
 On the water you should see swans, herons and ducks, and perhaps a lively otter, whose wonderfully agile displays will imprint the route in your memory for a long time to come”

 The Barrow’s grassy line has been described by environmentalist and film-maker Dick Warner as being of inestimable value and of huge beauty: “It’s a treasure incredibly rich in wild-life”.

 Waterways Ireland currently has plans to apply for planning permission to transform the grassy surface of the 90km route (see the FAQ page for more details) which we believe will irreversibly destroy the fabric of this unique amenity.
-Please take a minute to read and sign our petition and to view our informational video.
+Please take a minute to sign our petition and to view our informational video.